-BUT.. there are the odd vacations which turn into something deadly and possibly fatal if the people on holiday do not take heed.
+BUT.. there have been several vacations which have turned into something disastrous and almost fatal.
 There are many biting insects which can give a person nasty puncture wounds and possibly kill a human.

 Are there poisonous snakes in Italy ? the answer is yes.

-Italy has many different types of snakes, although most of them are shy and usually shear away from human habitation, unless provoked.
-The most poisonous and deadly snakes seen by tourists on vacation belong to the viper family.
+Italy has many different types of snakes, although most of them are shy and usually shear away from human habitation.
+Unless provoked or agitated, they usually do not attack humans.
+The most poisonous and deadly snakes seen by tourists on vacation in Italy belong to the viper family.

-If a person has been bitten by this poisonous snake, pain around the bite area will be quick, followed by pain spreading throughout the body.
+If a person has been bitten by this poisonous snake, pain around the bite area will be quick to take hold, followed by severe pain spreading throughout the body.
 Vision may become impaired as the venom spreads through the blood system.
 Difficulty in breathing and swallowing may follow as well as death through renal failure.

 This venomous snakes loves vegetation and is usually found basking in the sun on low mountains or plains.
 Whilst on vacation to Italy, always seek medical attention if bitten by any type of snake.